candi955/SVM_CAPP/README.md

 # - The scrollbar within the dataset would also need to be corrected.
 At this time it works, but is very small.
 It is located on the
 # bottom-left corner of each prediction page.
 #
+# - Legal issues of dataset utilization would need taken into account.
+Permissions may be required for application publication
+# and sharing.
+#
 # The author's wish for this program is that it might assist the cyber community with correlating data of cyber event prediction,
 # with data that has not been involved or utilized to do so prior.
 Although only the future would present if such correlations
 # could be proven as accurate, the SVM CAPP might make that possible.